 Hence, for different people and for each upload, there may be alternative reasons why TikTok is not letting you post.
 This could be a fault on their end, where an issue with their servers may have slowed down the rate of posting videos.
 On the other hand, it could also be a result of something that went wrong on your side.

 On that note, we attempted to create this comprehensive guide to tackle most of the causes for your TikTok videos not uploading.
-So, we suggest skimming through these 7 steps to see whether they apply to your situation.
+So, we suggest skimming through these 14 fixes to see whether they apply to your situation.

 For this, simply close the TikTok app completely by removing it from your Recent Apps.
 Then, proceed to reopen the app.